 5 Steps to Plan for a Successful Military Job Transition

-To ensure your transition from a military job is smooth you need to have a clear idea of what you want to do next.
-After setting some goals for yourself, the next step is to assess the help that is available through programs like the GI Bill and VET TEC.
+Follow these five strategic steps to transition your military experience into a successful civilian career.
+To ensure your transition from a military job is smooth you need a clear idea of what you want to do next.
+After setting some goals for yourself, the next step is to assess the help available through programs like the GI Bill and VET TEC.
 Finally, choose the right retraining or upskilling option and start building your resume.
-We go over each of these steps in more detail below.

 Step 1: Assess Your Skills and Interests